 Wage subsidy for apprentices and trainees

 The Federal Government has announced $1.2 billion for the Boosting Apprenticeship Commencements Wage Subsidy program, which will cover 50 per cent of wages, up to $7,000 per quarter for 12 months, paid to an eligible apprentice or trainee between 5 October 2020 and 30 September 2021.

 JobMaker Hiring Credits

 Incentives to hire new employees aged between 16 and 35 who work at least 20 hours per week will be made available via the JobMaker Hiring Credits program.
 You can receive a JobMaker Credit of $200 per week for employees aged up to 30 years of age and $100 per week for employees aged between 30 and 35.
 The credit is payable for 12 months for new eligible employees.
-Read the JobMaker Hiring Credit fact sheet to find out more.
+Read JobMaker Hiring Credit - what is is and who can apply to find out more.

 Small businesses will be able to write-off the full value of assets purchased before June 2022 under proposed changes to the instant asset write-off.
 Find out how the program works and how you could benefit.